Ffocws

 -

-Population estimates by output areas, electoral, health and other geographies, England and Wales: mid-2021 and mid-2022
+Population estimates by output areas, electoral, health and other geographies, England and Wales: rebased mid-2012 to mid-2020

 National population estimates broken down into small geographical areas (Super Output Areas, health geographies, electoral wards, Parliamentary constituencies and National Parks).